Rev. Masinelli, Anthony

 Persinger, Regena Preschool 3 & 4

 I graduated from Utah State University in Logan, Utah.
-I grew up and was born in San Diego, California.
+I was born and raised in San Diego, California.
 I am married and have three children of my own that currently attend Grace or previously graduated from Grace.
-I absolutely love children in general, but feel a special bond with teaching preschoolers.
+I absolutely love all children, but feel a special bond with teaching preschoolers.
 I find their joy, energy, and enthusiasm for life inspiring.

 Brown, Ewa Kindergarten